LlewynWan/LlewynWan.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently taking a PhD at City University of Hong Kong, supervised by [Dr. Zhicong Lu](https://www.cs.cityu.edu.hk/~zhiconlu/).
 My current research is focused on the intersection between creativity support, and human-AI collaboration.
 Specifically, I seek to understand the impact of AI on creative activities, unravel broader social implications, and design to support both individual and group creativity.
-I'm also broadly interested in AI ethics, social computing, and affective computing.
+I'm also broadly interested in other topics such as AI ethics, social computing, and affective computing.

 Besides HCI research, I like to read literature and philosophy.
 I'll update my reading list here regularly (hope so ^_^)